-This list is subject to change during the plan year if circumstances arise which require adjustment.
-Changes will be communicated to members in writing.
+This list is subject to change during the plan year if circumstances arise which require adjustment, and notice will be provided no later than 60 days prior to the date on which the modification will become effective.
 The changes will be included in PEIA's Plan Document, which is filed with the Secretary of State's office, and will be incorporated into the next edition of the Summary Plan Description.